Labradoodle Rescue & Goldendoodle Rescue

 A "doodle" is a Poodle hybrid or crossbreed dog with ancestry in the purebred poodle and a dog of another purebred dog breed.
 A doodle is sometimes referred to as a "designer dog."

-DOODLES COME IN ALL SIZES AND COLORS
+DOODLES COME IN ALL SIZES, COLORS AND COAT TYPES

 The term "designer dog" was first used in the late 20th century, when breeders began to cross purebred poodles with other recognized dog breeds in order to create a dog with the non-shedding, allergy-friendly coat of the Poodle, combined with various desirable characteristics from other breeds.